by-jp/www.byjp.me/content/notes/twitter/18711659976/index.md

 - imported
 - from-twitter
 ---
 Wine in plastic cups?
-We're only students for 2 more days, lets live while we can\!
+We're only students for 2 more days, lets live while we can!